Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Supporting Examples

-Google's TPUs are an important boundary case.
-In the sense emphasized by Hennessy and Patterson, they were introduced as domain-specific architectures~\cite{hennessy2019,jouppi2017}, but they did not specialize around one particular model.
+Google's TPUs are an early illustration of the same design principle.
+In the sense emphasized by Hennessy and Patterson, they were introduced as AI accelerators~\cite{hennessy2019,jouppi2017}, but they did not specialize around one particular model.
 Instead, they elevated dense tensor computation itself to a broad computational substrate.
-In that sense, they do not refute the present argument; they illustrate that successful specialization in AI often moves upward in abstraction.
+In that sense, they show that successful specialization in AI often moves upward in abstraction rather than downward into one narrowly fixed mechanism.

-The key point is value rather than physical possibility.
-It is often possible in principle to scale hardware around a fixed mechanism, but its value declines if software and model evolution move the frontier of useful computation elsewhere.
+The key point is scaling-law-relevant gain rather than physical possibility.
+It is often possible in principle to scale hardware around a fixed mechanism, but its architectural payoff declines if software and model evolution move the frontier of useful computation elsewhere.
 In AI, sparsity, routing, cache compression, quantization, and inference-time system optimization can reduce cost per token without requiring a corresponding fixed-function redesign~\cite{fedus2022,deepseek2024}.
 In that regime, software optimization can outrun narrow hardware advantage, so the contribution of any one dedicated mechanism becomes effectively bounded relative to the evolving programmable workload.

-More broadly, this is a statement about AI domain-specific architectures: specialization remains attractive only while the targeted mechanism stays a large and stable share of value-producing computation.
+More broadly, the TPU case suggests that specialization remains attractive only while the targeted mechanism stays a large and stable share of value-producing computation.
+In the end, this is a shared design principle between GPUs and future AI accelerators: preserve a broad programmable substrate rather than over-customizing around one bounded stage.